Apple Pie – Irresistible Pie

 5. While you wait for the dough to chill, work on the filling.
 Peel the apples and cut in slices of about 1/4 of an inch (half cm).
 Place in a large bowl, and combine with lemon juice, brown and white sugar, and cinnamon.
 Let the apple sit for at least 30 minutes.

 6. Preheat the oven to 400° F (200° C).
-When dough is ready, roll both pieces on a clean surface sprinkled with flour.
+When the dough is ready, roll both pieces on a clean surface sprinkled with flour.
 Make two circles of about 12 inches (30 cm) each.
-Transfer one pastry to a 9 inch pie pan, helping yourself with a rolling pin.
+Transfer one pastry to a 9-inch pie pan, helping yourself with a rolling pin.
 Cover the pan with the dough, pushing down gently, without stretching.
 Trim off any excess pastry around the edges.